ZubeidHendricks/huly-mcp/README.md

 2. Configure the MCP URL in Activepieces to point to your deployed server
 3. Use the Huly functions in your AI workflows

-## Demo Video

-[Link to demo video showing the MCP server in action]

 ## Development